sparshsharma81/sparshsharma81/README.md

 - 🗄️ **MongoDB Chat Storage**
   All chat messages are securely stored and retrieved in **MongoDB**, ensuring **data persistence** and **scalability**.

-- 💻 Modern & Responsive UI
-The application boasts a clean, modern, and fully responsive UI built with DaisyUI, delivering an intuitive and visually appealing user experience across all devices, including desktops, tablets, and smartphones.

 - ▶️ **YouTube Integration**
   Integrated YouTube API allowing users to search, preview, or share YouTube videos directly within the chat or from your website.